Revisiting Approximate Leverage Score Sketching for Matrix Least Squares: Analysis for Generic Sketching Matrix

-We first consider bounds with no constraints on the matrix $\Mx{B}$.
-The first result is analogous to \cite[Lemma~1]{drineas2011faster} except that we prove it for the \emph{matrix} least squares case. \begin{theorem} For the overdetermined least squares problem \cref{eq:lsq}, assume the sketch matrix $\Mx{S}$ satisfies \cref{eq:sc1,eq:sc2} for some $\epsilon \in (0, 1)$.
+The first result is analogous to Drineas et al.~\cite[Lemma~1]{drineas2011faster} except that we prove it for the \emph{matrix} least squares case.
+This result shows that if the sketching matrix $\Mx{S}$ satisfies the structural conditions, then the solution to the sketched problem has both a small residual and is $\varepsilon$-accurate. \begin{theorem} For the overdetermined least squares problem \cref{eq:lsq-sketched}, assume the sketch matrix $\Mx{S}$ satisfies \cref{eq:sc1,eq:sc2} for some $\epsilon \in (0, 1)$.
 Then the solution to the sketched problem, denoted $\Xtildeopt$, satisfies the following two bounds:

 \end{theorem}

 \begin{proof} We begin by rewriting the sketched regression problem:

 In the last line, we reparameterize the matrices $\Mx{X}$ and $\Xopt$ in terms of the orthonormal basis $\UA$ such that $\UA \Mx{Y} = \A \Mx{X}$ and the analogous relationships hold for $\Xopt/\Yopt$ and $\Xtildeopt/\Ytildeopt$.
 The solution, $\Ytildeopt$, satisfies the normal equation, i.e.,